 Linking to Schen’s research, in being more argumentative, we can observe that facts can be posed as questions.
 Once asked, it is recommended to leave a gap of silence before allowing anyone to answer.

 Cognitive research shows that a pause is necessary for the human brain to sufficiently process a question and formulate a reasonable response.
 Even 15 seconds of silence can seem a long time in a class session.

 However, setting this expectation assures that one eager student will not end the thinking process for the entire group.
 Particularly before all have had some time to practice their critical thinking skills.

 4. Consider the logic

-Someone with critical thinking and reasoning skills is able to understand the logical connections between ideas and, therefore, see the bigger picture.
-In life, these skills are vital too.
-Many people are taken advantage of because of their lack of critical thought and logic.
+Someone with critical thinking and reasoning skills is able to find the logical connections between things and concepts and, therefore, see the bigger picture.
+These thinking skills are very necessary in our everyday life, too.
+It’s common for people to be manipulated and deceived simply because their critical thought and logic are not developed enough.

 Whilst the true value of “logic” is disputed because it varies so vastly between human brains, there is some sense in considering logic in the development of reasoning skills.

-According to a psychologist at Harvard Medical school, asking “why?” will help you process the information you are reading and apply it in your reasoning.
-Questions can also help you process and make meaning of the information you have just read.
+According to a psychologist at Harvard Medical school, asking “why?” will help you make sure you will keep the information you are reading and will be able to use it in your reasoning.
+Asking yourself ‘why’ questions will also enable you to make better sense of the information your brain just received.

 For example, you can ask yourself the following questions after reading a paragraph:

-- “What were the main themes of what I read?”
+- “What was the main point of the paragraph that I just read?”